yeild/secrage/README.md

 ```

+You can try it out at [this page](https://yeild.github.io/secrage/demo.html) first.

 ### Notice
-+ The encoding behavor is same as JSON.strinify, like *function* and *undefined* value will be omitted.
-More infomation, see [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#Description)
++ The behavor of *strinify* is same as JSON.strinify.
+For example *function* and *undefined* value will be omitted.
+[See more infomation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#Description)
-+ Non-latin1 characters like Zh-CN can be encoded as well.
-+ if your browser doesn't support window.btoa, this step has no effect.
++ If your browser doesn't support window.btoa, its step has no effect.